Whosayin20/CQRS-Event-Sourcing/readme.md

 ###<ins>Read Side:</ins>
 The read side acts like a cache for reading.
 It needs to use an independent database which is optimized for fast reading, which means that the stored data is denormalized to avoid joins.
-When querying data from the readside it only returns data without side effects.
+As mention above, the `BookingProjector` subscribers after starting the read side for the events, it is interested in.
+When a `BookingCreatedEvent` occurs the `projectBookingCreatedEvent` gets notified and loads the corresponding rooms from the repository and adds a occupancy to the room regarding the bookings arrival and departure date.
+Moreover, a `BookingDTO` is created, which also is stored in the repository.
+This way, querying data from a client's perspective will be a lot faster due to dernomalized data storage.
 The data that is provided is eventual consistent, which means that it takes some time in order to read the latest data changes.
 But in many cases this *drawback* is just fine because as the CAP-Theorem says, we can only have two of the desired three attributes in distributed systems.
 So by using CQRS we have the two desired attributed (Partition Tolerance and Availability) plus eventual consistency.